 Known for roles in old Hollywood classics like The Adventures of Robin Hood and Captain Blood, Errol Flynn was one of the most popular film stars of the 1930s and 1940s.
-However, the debonair star's real life was much more interesting than his movies, full of scandal, alcohol, underage romances, and bad behavior.
-Flynn was one of many Hollywood legends who took advantage of his fame and got caught up in the Hollywood system, but his stories about his antics go beyond pranks and play, entering into plain creepy and criminal.
+However, the debonair star's real life differed from that of his movies as he led a life full of scandals, alcohol, underage romances, and other bad behavior.
+Flynn was one of many Hollywood legends who took advantage of his fame and got caught up in the Hollywood system, but his stories about his antics go beyond pranks and play, entering into harassing and criminal.

-Flynn Was Thrown Out Of Almost Every School He Attended
+Flynn Was Expelled from Almost Every School He Attended

-Born in Hobart, Australia, in 1909, Errol Flynn was the son of a successful marine biologist and had access to the best schools the world had to offer.
+Born in Hobart, Australia, in 1909, Errol Flynn was the son of a successful marine biologist and had access to elite schools because of it.

-When his father began teaching in England, Flynn was enrolled at the Southwest London College, an experience he described as the "most dismal two years of his life."At school, his rambunctious spirit didn't make Flynn a particularly good student and he caused problems wherever he went.
-In his autobiography, Flynn claimed one of the teachers at Southwest London College made sexual advances toward him and that when he was expelled, it was because he had skipped too many classes, pranked the headmasters too much, and spent too many nights off campus.
+When his father began teaching in England, Flynn was enrolled at the Southwest London College, an experience he described as the "most dismal two years of his life."At school, his rambunctious spirit didn't make Flynn a good student, and he was caught up in trouble wherever he went.
+In his autobiography, Flynn claimed one of the teachers at Southwest London College made sexual advances toward him, and that when he was expelled, it was because he had skipped too many classes, pranked the headmasters too much, and spent too many nights off campus.

 He was sent back to Australia, where he attended grammar school in Sydney.
 He was supposedly expelled after he got into a fight with another boy over a girl.
-There were also rumors that he had been caught having sex with the laundress's daughter and that he was a bully who stole money from other students.
-After this expulsion, he was more or less on his own in Australia - his father taught in England and his mother lived in France with her sister.
+There were also rumors that he had been caught sleeping with the laundress' daughter, and that he was a bully who stole money from other students.
+After this expulsion, he had to find his own schools in Australia: his father taught in England and his mother lived in France with her sister.

-Flynn Bounced Around From Job To Job, Sleeping With Lots Of Women Along The Way
+Flynn Bounced Around From Job To Job And Slept With Many Women

-In 1927, Flynn took up boxing and became a local celebrity of sorts.
-That same year, he was fired from his clerk job for stealing funds.
-He claimed he had borrowed the money to buy a bicycle to get to work and paid it all back.
+In 1927, Flynn took up boxing and gained some local notoriety.
 His next move was to chase gold in New Guinea.
-He arrived in New Guinea in October 1927 and worked as a car driver.
-He spent most of his time swimming and playing sports, on one occasion taking up with a girl named Maura.
+He arrived in New Guinea in October 1927.
+He spent most of his time swimming and playing sports, on one occasion taking up with a woman named Maura.
 Maura was married and, after her husband found out, he beat them both.
-In Flynn's words, this was his "first experience with an irate husband."

 Once He Got To England, His Acting Career Took Off

 Onscreen, Flynn was dashing, charismatic, and appealing, and offscreen it was very much the same.
 Flynn romanced women at every stop along the way of his rise to stardom.
 He earned a reputation in Hollywood for excessive drinking and womanizing.
-His sexual pursuits were successful, however, and the phrase "in like Flynn" - which indicates quick and easy success - may derive from his behavior toward the ladies.
+His sexual pursuits were successful, however, and maybe it's not a coincidence the phrase "in like Flynn" indicates quick and easy success.